ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 ### Advanced algorithm analysis

-The simplification rules from above do not always give the tightest possible complexity.
+The simplification rules from @sec:analysis-1:simplification-rules do not always give the tightest possible complexity.
 In some rare cases the simple analysis might give a complexity of say $O(n \log(n))$, but a more detailed analysis will give a tighter bound, such as $O(n)$.
 So, is there something wrong with the rules?